robhammond/home-analytics/README.md

 Next, enable the `/app/tasks/melcloud.py` script in the crontab.

+To add hourly temperature data, add your 'location' number (found in the header request) as a credential, then enable the `/app/tasks/melcloud-temperatures.py`.

 ### 🚘 Cars
 #### Kia
 Tested on an E-Niro EV, however the integration should work for Kia cars, and possibly Hyundai vehicles (untested).